Probing Axion-like Particles via CMB Polarization: Sensitivity of the CMB observation

-On the other hand, if $\bar\alpha$ is detected and the corresponding $A_\alpha$ given by Eq.~\eqref{alphaAalpha} is not observed, we know the detected $\bar\alpha$ is contributed by $\Delta\bar\phi$.
+If $\bar\alpha$ is detected and the corresponding $A_\alpha$ given by Eq.~\eqref{alphaAalpha} is not observed, we can conclude that the origin of the detected $\bar{\alpha}$ is $\Delta \bar{\phi}$.
 Substituting the detected $|\bar\alpha|$ and the experimental upper bound on $g$ into $g_{\Delta\bar\phi}$, and using Eq.~\eqref{Omega_phi_max}, we obtain the allowed range of $m$ as